tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

     * Disabled by default due to licensing issues (GPL).
 * No artificial row/column count restrictions.
 Note, though, that data structures and implementation in general are not designed for huge files, see below for concrete examples.
 Underlying data structure is optimized for in-order walk through column content.
 * Somewhat reasonable performance:
+    * Speed of CSV parser itself depends on various details, but is reasonably fast by default, and when specifying format as unquoted UTF-8, the fastest one tested in [csvPerformanceRuns.csv](../../misc/csvPerformanceRuns.csv) as of 2021-09.
     * opening a 140 MB, 1000000 x 20 test csv-file with content "abcdef" in every cell, lasted less than 3 seconds with dfgQtTableEditor 1.0.0 default read options (and little over 1 second with manually given read options, most importantly disabled quote parsing), in LibreOffice 6.1.6.3 on the same machine read took over 30 seconds.
     * Since opening huge files is not a priority, limits of opening such files hasn't been thoroughly examined, but some examples for concreteness:
         * With version 1.5.0 and a rather ordinary Windows desktop machine (Intel i5 desktop CPU launched in 2013), opening a 1 GB file with 50 million rows and three 3 columns with content "abcdef" in every cell, lasted (in warm cache case) about 10 seconds with default options, about 6 seconds if using manual read options.
 When opened, application used about 3.0 GB of memory.
 With earlier version 1.1.0 figures were 16s / 8s / 4.2 GB.